pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 name.
 For example, the Core Metadata of a distribution served at ``/files/distribution-1.0-py3.none.any.whl`` would be located at ``/files/distribution-1.0-py3.none.any.whl.metadata``.
-This is similar to how :pep:`503` specifies the GPG signature file's location.
+This is similar to how :ref:`the base HTML API specification <simple-repository-api-base>` specifies the GPG signature file's location.

 The repository **SHOULD** provide the hash of the Core Metadata file as the ``data-dist-info-metadata`` attribute's value using the syntax